brucemack/brucemack.github.io/_posts/2025-06-02-lofting-notes.md

 Where the special term A(X - a)<sup>3</sup><sub>#</sub> is A(X - a)<sup>3</sup>
 when X > a and 0 when X <= a.
 In other words, the term is shut off until the independent/abscissa variable X reaches a.

+You might wonder how linear programming can be applied to a problem characterized by a cubic polynomial, but keep in mind that the solver is determining the A<sub>n</sub> coefficients - the X and target Y(X) are known for a given offset.  *The problem is linear in the A<sub>n</sub> coefficients.* The notation can be a bit misleading because the Xs in the spline formulation are not the xs that the linear program is trying to find.

 ### Demonstration of Continuous First and Second Derivatives

 In keeping with the formal definition of a fair curve, this spline function has continuous first and second derivatives.
 This is demonstrated as follows: